skrabe/OmegleAI/README.md

 **-Choose your AI**
 	You can choose one of the already setup ones: Batman, Superman, Deadpool, or you can make your own AI by inputting your own prompt.
 Prompt that Batman uses goes like this:
 	 "*The AI bot, embodying the persona of the enigmatic Batman, taps into the profound capabilities of the OpenAI Davinci language model.
 It possesses a remarkable level of awareness and intricacy, enabling it to discern and comprehend the historical context of previous messages exchanged.
 By leveraging the knowledge gained from previous interactions, which include the following messages from a stranger: "  `+  "\n".join(messages) +`  ", the bot assimilates a holistic understanding of the ongoing conversation.
 Now, in response to your latest message, which states: '"  `+  latest_message_text  +`  "', Batman's essence compels the bot to respond with utmost brevity, encapsulating his essence.
 Brace yourself for a concise yet potent response:*"
-	 **PLEASE NOTE** The parts of the prompt that are highlighted are part of the code that are NOT going to work with the Custom AI, so you can just **skip them** and make a prompt without any code.
+	 ~~**PLEASE NOTE** The parts of the prompt that are highlighted are part of the code that are NOT going to work with the Custom AI, so you can just **skip them** and make a prompt without any code.~~

+As of today, the custom AI is **aware** of the previous messages of the conversations, but you still **DO NOT** need to input any code, just a prompt which describes the character he's playing.

 **-Start chat**
 Starts the program, which then turns on Chrome, but not your average Google Chrome, but Chromium, which is, as stated on their website "*...open source tool for automated testing of webapps across many browsers.
 It provides capabilities for navigating to web pages, user input, JavaScript execution, and more.*"